Beavis and Butt-Head Do the Universe: Animation

 While the series and the first film Do America were hand-drawn animated by Rough Draft Studios, animation services for Do the Universe were provided by Titmouse, Inc in Los Angeles, Snipple Animation Studios in the Philippines, and Inspidea in Malaysia using Adobe Animate, making it the first official Beavis and Butt-Head animation to be done digitally.
-While some layouts where handled by Studio Moshi in Melbourne and Ink Animation in Singapore.
+Some layouts were handled by Studio Moshi in Melbourne and Ink Animation in Singapore.

 Release

 The film's trailer was released on June 2, 2022.
 A sneak peek debuted three days later, at the MTV Movie and TV Awards.
 Beavis and Butt-Head Do the Universe was released on Paramount+ on June 23, 2022, and a day later on the UK version of the service.

-The soundtrack was released digitally on July 8, 2022 from Paramount Music.
+The soundtrack was released digitally on July 8, 2022, from Paramount Music.